 My husband ordered some hash several months ago and it was packed away doing nothing.
 He knows I make Cannabis (weed) butter but he asked if I could make hash butter.
 Of course, I said, “Sure, why not?”
 Easier said than done!
 But before I get into how I made hash butter, let me give you a little background.

 However, I am quite happy to make some of his favourite edibles such as My Special Brownies and Hash Peanut Butter & Chocolate Cups.

 Note: Both medical and recreational cannabis are both legal in Canada with approval given to recreational in October 2018.
 You must check your area of residence with regard to the possession, growing, and consumption of cannabis and hash.

 If you live in the U.S. or other countries, it is advisable to read up on the laws that govern the use of marijuana in your area.

 Difference Between Hash and Cannabis

 Hash (or hashish) is made from the resin of the cannabis plant.
 It is typically consumed by smoking a small piece in a pipe, bong, vaporizer or joint, or orally after decarboxylation.
-Pure hash will not burn if rolled alone in a joint, so it is mixed with herbal cannabis, tobacco or another type of herb.
+A pure hash will not burn if rolled alone in a joint, so it is mixed with herbal cannabis, tobacco, or another type of herb.

 Hash can be solid or resinous which is dependent upon both preparation and room temperature.
 Pressed hash is usually solid; water-purified hash (or bubble hash) is a paste-like substance and can vary in hardness and pliability.
 Its colour, which is dependent upon the process and amount of leftover plant material, can range from light to dark brown, transparent to yellow, tan, black, or red (ours was black Moroccan hash).

 Did you know: Hash was the primary form of cannabis consumed in Europe in 2008.
 (Source)

-Note: Be aware that the effects from hash will be much stronger than smoking cannabis because the concentration of cannabinoids is much greater.
+Note: Be aware that the effects of the hash will be much stronger than smoking cannabis because the concentration of cannabinoids is much greater.